Sale!

 Terrarium, Aquarium, or plant on an island surrounded by water for humidity and to prevent escapes.

-Size of the terrarium: 40cm or more for a young colony and its plant.
+Terrarium size: 40cm or more for a young colony and its plant.

-Planting: Pachira aquatica, Ficus benjamini, Coffea arabica, Citrus
+Plantation: Pachira aquatica, Ficus benjamini, Coffea arabica, Citrus

 Decoration: Branches, roots